 The respected researchers at the University of Michigan’s School of Public Health evaluate our programs.
 These studies show that our programs are effective.

-Training students to recognize warning signs, take them seriously, and get help combined with an anonymous reporting system effectively improves students’ competency, confidence, and intentionality in reporting warning signs.
+Key findings include: Training students to recognize warning signs, take them seriously, and get help combined with an anonymous reporting system effectively improves students’ competency, confidence, and intentionality in reporting warning signs.

+Short-term outcomes show: An increased willingness to speak up, better attitudes about school, stronger relationships between students and teachers.
 These results are tied to longer-term outcomes, including improved school culture and fewer violent acts, overall.